 Rather than giving meaningful consideration to these concerns, HHS pretended that conscience objections were much ado about nothing, in both substance and consequence.
 It merely iterated that "the conscience provisions and Title X rules have existed side by side for decades with very little conflict, or even interaction."
 Id.
 That isn't good enough to survive APA review.
-See State Farm, 463 U.S. at 57 (agency "must supply a reasoned analysis"); Cleveland Cliffs Iron Co. v.
+See Motor Vehicle Mfrs.
+Ass'n of U.S., 46 U.S. at 57 (agency "must supply a reasoned analysis"); Cleveland Cliffs Iron Co. v.
 ICC, 664 F.2d 568, 580 (6th Cir.
 1981) (agency's reasoning must be "both discernible and defensible").
 This is particularly true when the concerns involve fundamental rights that animate religious and moral objections.

 The Supreme Court has warned that failure to adequately consider religious exemptions when promulgating contraceptive rules would violate the APA.
 Little Sisters of the Poor Saints Peter & Paul Home v.
 Pennsylvania, 140 S. Ct.
-2367, 2383- 84 (2020).
+2367, 2383-84 (2020).
 In Little Sisters, some states challenged HHS's express religious accommodation rules related to the contraception mandate in the Patient Protection and Affordable Care Act of 2010 (ACA).
 HHS promulgated two interim final rules (IFRs) following the Court's decisions in Burwell v.
-Hobby Lobby Stores, Inc., 573 U. S. 682 (2014) (holding that the ACA's contraceptive mandate violated the Religious Freedom Restoration Act (RFRA)) and Zubik v.
+Hobby Lobby Stores, Inc., 573 U.S. 682

+(2014) (holding that the ACA's contraceptive mandate violated the Religious Freedom Restoration Act (RFRA)) and Zubik v.
 Burwell, 136 S. Ct.
 1557, 1559 (2016) (remanding so that the parties could develop an approach that would accommodate employers' RFRA concerns).
 One IFR significantly expanded the church exemption to include an employer that "objects ... based on its sincerely held religious beliefs," "to its establishing, maintaining, providing, offering, or arranging [for] coverage or payments for some or all contraceptive services."
 The other created a similar "moral exemption" for employers with sincerely held moral objections to providing some or all forms of contraceptive coverage.
 Id. at 2371 (quoting 82 Fed.
 Reg.
 47812).

 The Court upheld the rule, finding that the ACA provided a basis for both exemptions and the APA procedural requirements had been satisfied.
 Although the Court did not need to reach the question, it felt compelled to address the plaintiffs' "argument that the [agencies] could not even consider RFRA as they formulated the religious exemption from the contraceptive mandate."
 Id. at 2382-83.
-The Court noted that "[i]t is hard to see how the [agencies] could promulgate rules consistent with [Hobby Lobby and Zubik] if they did not overtly consider these entities' rights under RFRA."
+The Court noted that "[i]t is hard to see how the [agencies] could promulgate rules consistent with

+[Hobby Lobby and Zubik] if they did not overtly consider these entities' rights under RFRA."
 Id. at 2383.

 Indeed, "[i]f the [agencies] did not look to RFRA's requirements or discuss RFRA at all when formulating their solution, they would certainly be susceptible to claims that the rules were arbitrary and capricious for failing to consider an important aspect of the problem."
-Id. at 2384.
-Here, HHS paid lip service to the existence of these conscience statutes but failed to include them in the Final Rule.
-86 Fed.
+82 Fed.
+Reg. at 2384.
+And that's just what happened here.
+HHS paid lip service to the existence of these conscience statutes but failed to go to the trouble of noting them in the Final Rule.
+See 86 Fed.
 Reg. at 56153-56154.